Quantum-interference-induced pairing in bosonic doped antiferromagnets

-On the other hand, various quantum spin (equivalently hard-core boson) models have been recently realized on Rydberg atom arrays~\cite{Browaeys2020, Mitra2018, Yang2019, Jepsen2020, Ebadi2021, Semeghini2021, Chen2023a}, where the spin or boson states are encoded into the internal states of atoms such as $^{87}$Rb.
-Programmable quantum gates have been implemented~\cite{Bluvstein2022, Bluvstein2024} enabling measurements beyond diagonal density correlations.
-Experimental schemes have been recently proposed to realize the AFM bosonic $t$-$J$ model on such platforms~\cite{Homeier2024}.
+On the other hand, various quantum spin (equivalently hard-core boson) models have been recently realized on Rydberg atom arrays~\cite{Browaeys2020, Jepsen2020, Semeghini2021, Chen2023a}, where the spin or boson states are encoded into the internal states of atoms.
+Measurements beyond diagonal density correlations are accessible by implementing programmable quantum gates~\cite{Bluvstein2022}.
+Experimental attempts have been reported to realize the AFM bosonic $t$-$J$ model on such platforms~\cite{Homeier2024, Qiao2025}.
 This model still describes doped Heisenberg antiferromagnets but with bosonic dopants.
 Comparative studies of the bosonic and fermionic $t$-$J$ models, alongside advanced cold atom simulations, are promising to offer deeper insights into the physics of doped Mott insulators.

-In this article, we identify the critical role of quantum frustration in the doped bosonic $t$-$J$ model as a decisive factor that determines the emergence of a non-trivial pairing order on the AFM spin background.
-By performing large-scale density-matrix renormalization group (DMRG) simulations, we establish a ground-state phase diagram [cf. Fig.\,\ref{fig:btj_phase_diagram}(a)] for the AFM bosonic $t$-$J$ model on a 2D square lattice with varying doping levels.
-Upon doping the isotropic Heisenberg antiferromagnet in long-range AFM order, a robust spin-singlet pairing order emerges with a pair density wave (PDW) at momentum $(\pi,\pi)$, which coexists with the AFM order symbiotically resembling the feature of supersolids.
+In this work, we identify the critical role of quantum interference in the bosonic $t$-$J$ model as a decisive factor that determines the emergence of a non-trivial pairing order on the AFM spin background.
+By performing large-scale density-matrix renormalization group (DMRG) simulations, we establish a ground-state phase diagram [cf.\,Fig.\,\ref{fig:btj_phase_diagram}(a)] for the bosonic $t$-$J$ model on a 2D square lattice with varying doping levels.
+Upon doping the antiferromagnet, a robust singlet pairing order emerges with a pair density wave (PDW) at momentum $(\pi,\pi)$, which coexists with the AFM order symbiotically resembling the feature of supersolids.
 The boson pairs are tightly bound in space and exhibit $p$-wave symmetry up to the PDW oscillation.
-Importantly, the single-particle propagation is strongly suppressed in this PDW phase, prohibiting the Bose-Einstein condensation (BEC) that occurs in common interacting bosonic systems.
-Only after exceeding a critical doping level, does the ground state turn into a conventional superfluid (SF) with the spin background being polarized into a Nagaoka ferromagnet (FM) concomitantly.
+Importantly, the single-particle propagation is strongly suppressed in this PDW phase, prohibiting the Bose-Einstein condensation (BEC) of individual bosons that occurs in common boson systems.
+Only after exceeding a critical doping level does the ground state gradually turn into a conventional superfluid (SF) with the spins polarized into a Nagaoka ferromagnet (FM) concomitantly.